Publications on Partnerships with business to promote PSD

 - Investing in the Business of Development.
 Bilateral Donor Approaches to Engaging the Private Sector.
 North-South Institute and CCC, 2012: This paper offers a mapping and exploratory assessment of bilateral donor strategies on the private sector and economic growth in order to identify emerging themes.

 - Common or Conflicting Interests?
-Reflecting on the private sector (for) development agenda, ECDPM Discussion Paper, 2012.
+Reflections on the private sector (for) development agenda, ECDPM Discussion Paper, 2012.
 This Discussion Paper gives an overview of recent donor commitments relating to the private sector – distinguishing between private sector development, donor support to productive investments, and using donor funds to leverage private sector finance – and the questions these raise for development.

 - Partners in development: How donors can better engage the private sector for development in LDCs, UNDP and others, 2011.
 This paper takes stock of existing donor programs aimed at engaging the private sector in development activities, identifies shortcomings and promising approaches, and offers recommendations on how donor programs can attract more public-private collaborations into LDC environments.